AincradOT/platform/docs/golden-path.md

 All non bootstrap Terraform roots use a shared GCS bucket for state.

-* 0-bootstrap uses a local backend to create the bucket and KMS key.
+* 0-bootstrap uses a local backend to create the bucket.
-* 1-org, 2-envs and all application roots use the GCS backend.
+* 1-foundation, 2-environments and all application roots use the GCS backend.
 * Each root uses a unique prefix in the bucket to isolate state.

 State is treated as an internal implementation detail, not something developers touch directly.
+Access is restricted to org administrators who run terraform.

 ### Secrets are not in Terraform

 Terraform does not own secret values.

-* Terraform creates Secret Manager secrets and IAM bindings.
+* Terraform creates Secret Manager resources and IAM bindings.
-* Secret values are set via CLI or console, or injected at runtime by applications.
+* Secret values (API keys, database passwords, tokens) are set via gcloud CLI or injected at runtime.
-* Terraform configuration and state do not contain hardcoded passwords or API keys.
+* Terraform configuration and state never contain hardcoded secrets.

-Ansible and applications read from Secret Manager when they need sensitive values.
+Applications and configuration management tools read from Secret Manager at runtime when they need sensitive values.

+**Why Secret Manager:** Provides versioned, encrypted storage for application secrets with fine-grained IAM control.
+Secrets are encrypted at rest automatically (no KMS required).
+Cost is ~$0.06/month per secret, negligible for small teams.
+Alternative of environment variables or config files is error-prone and insecure.

-### CI identities are short lived
+### CI identities use scoped credentials

-CI pipelines authenticate to GCP and GitHub using:
+CI pipelines authenticate using:

-* GitHub Actions OIDC tokens and Workload Identity Federation for GCP.
-* GitHub Apps or fine grained tokens for GitHub itself.
+* Organization-scoped GitHub App with permissions across all repositories.
+* Service account keys stored as organization-level GitHub encrypted secrets (rotated quarterly).

+For small teams managing multiple services (10+ repositories), org-scoped credentials are more practical than per-repository credentials.
+The operational overhead of maintaining individual apps per repo outweighs the marginal security benefit when:

+* All repositories are within the same trust boundary (same team, same organization)
+* The service account permissions are already scoped to specific GCP projects (dev vs prod)
+* The GitHub org has branch protection preventing unauthorized merges

+This approach is simpler than Workload Identity Federation and adequate for teams without compliance requirements.
+As the team grows beyond 20 developers or adds compliance requirements, migration to Workload Identity Federation can be considered.

+!!! note
-No JSON service account keys are committed to repositories or stored as permanent secrets.
+        No credentials are committed to repositories.
+All secrets are stored in GitHub encrypted secrets or GCP Secret Manager.

+### Portability and lift-and-shift

+This platform design is deliberately portable and forkable:

+* All GCP-specific identifiers (org ID, project IDs, bucket names) are variables, not hardcoded
+* No vendor lock-in to proprietary services (GCS and Secret Manager have drop-in replacements on other clouds)
+* Terraform state can be migrated to different backends (S3, Azure Storage, Terraform Cloud) with minimal changes
+* The folder structure and separation of concerns transfers directly to AWS (replace folders with OUs) or Azure (replace with management groups)

+The entire platform can be forked, re-parameterized, and deployed to a new organization in under an hour.
+This makes the pattern:

+* Easy to replicate for multiple Open Tibia communities
+* Recoverable if starting fresh after a catastrophic failure
+* Transferable if ownership changes hands

+!!! warning
+        When forking, update all variables in terraform.tfvars files.
+Never commit real org IDs, project IDs, or bucket names to public repositories.

+### Additional architecture details

+For implementation specifics, see:

+* [State Management](architecture/state-management.md) - State bucket IAM, versioning, locking strategy, and recovery procedures
+* [Disaster Recovery](architecture/disaster-recovery.md) - Platform DR procedures, backup strategies, and rebuild runbooks
+* [Cost Model](architecture/cost-model.md) - GCP cost estimates and optimization strategies for budget-conscious teams

 ## Golden path architecture